Thursday, March 1, 2012

 It's really difficult to improve on a great song, but there have been occasions where the cover has outshone the original version.
-In these instances, an artist or band took an already great song and raised it to a whole new level of excellence and made it their own.
+In these instances, an artist or band took an already amazing song and raised it to a whole new level of excellence and made it their own.
 These covers accentuate the strengths inherent in the original version and add a little something extra.
-I've made a list of 11 cover songs in which I feel that this has been done.
+I've made a list of 11 cover songs in which I feel that this has been accomplished.
 The list is in no particular order.

 "We Can Work It Out" (1970) - Stevie Wonder [original by the Beatles released in 1965]